Roofing Estimate Template

 • A breakdown of the type of work you’ll be providing, along with a detailed description

-• The approximate cost estimate of completing the work, factoring in labor, costs for shingles/tiles and other roofing materials, any special discounts or rates, and sales tax
+• The approximate cost estimate of completing the work, factoring in your roofer salary and labor costs, costs for shingles/tiles and other roofing materials, any special discounts or rates, and sales tax

 • Optional line items for added services or tasks that would enhance the work